atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

                            Ψ1   Ψ2       Ψ3     Ψ4
 ```

-The input qubit as wella as the output qubit are initially in state $\ket{0}$.
+The input qubit as well as the output qubit are initially in state $\ket{0}$.
 The input qubit is put in superposition by applying Hadamard operation.

 The output qubit is put in the state $\frac{1}{\sqrt{2}} \left( \ket{0} - \ket{1} \right)$, commonly represented as $\ket{-}$.
 Output qubit in $\ket{-}$ causes the phase kick-back -- the input that leads to output being 1, causes that input to acquire the phase of a $-ve$ sign.